appwebtech/Kubernates-End-to-End-App-Deployment/README.md

 ![image-5](./images/image-5)

 In order to access mongo-express on browser I'll deploy the external service (see below) by adding it to the mongo-express.yaml descriptor.
-I have exposed the service port at 8081 and the target port of 8081 is where the container is listening; the **type** of **LoadBalancer** is what makes it an external service which might be confusing for cloud engineers as there are various types of load balancers which can be **internal** or **external**.
+I have exposed the *service port* as **8081** and the *target port* of **8081** is where the container is listening; the **type** of **LoadBalancer** is what makes it an external service which might be confusing for cloud engineers as there are various types of load balancers which can be **internal** or **external**.

-Again the internal service in K8s distributes traffic load acting as a load balancer itself although not been labeled explicitly with a name of **LoadBalancer** because it doesn't assign external IP to Pods.
+Again the internal service in K8s distributes traffic load acting as a load balancer itself although not been labeled explicitly with the name of **LoadBalancer** because it doesn't assign external IP to Pods.
 Supposing you want to get to the airport very fast and you ask your friend to get you a cab.
-Instead s/he gets you an Uber instead.
-Different names, same functions but one with an extra capability of accepting cashless payments.
+Instead s/he gets you an Uber.
+See? different names, same functions but one with a limited capability of accepting only cashless payments.

 The nodeport is where the external IP will be open.